louisdante9/twitter-clone/README.md

-# twitter-clone
+# Sample Projects
-this is a simple twitter clone project
+this is a simple projects for practice and learning.